metashot/awemags/README.md

 - `--max_contamination`: discard sequences with more than `max_contamination`%
     contamination (default 10)

+The main outputs of this step are:
+- `quality.tsv`: summary of genomes quality (including completeness, contamination, N50 ...)
+- `filtered`: this folder contains the genomes filtered according to `--min_completeness` and `--max_contamination` options

 ### Dereplication
 By default, genomes will be dereplicated.
 After dereplication, for each cluster the genome with the higher score is selected as representative.
 The score will